 save more money in taxes than the Child Care Tax Credit; however, it depends on your

-Reimbursement accounts, by federal law, have a “use it or lose it” provision which necessitates caution in estimating reimbursable expenses for the plan year.
+Reimbursement accounts, by federal law, have a "use it or lose it" provision which necessitates caution in estimating reimbursable expenses for the plan year.
+The maximum carry over for the health care account for Plan Year 2024, ending August 31, 2024, will be $610.
 For more detailed information, refer to www.ers.texas.gov.

 Limited Flexible Spending Account (LFSA).
 A benefits eligible employee may elect to contribute on a pre-tax basis to an LFSA when they are enrolled in Consumer Directed HealthSelect, the high-deductible health plan.
 This account lets you set aside money on a limited basis, to pay for dental and vision expenses only.
 Reimbursement accounts, by federal law, have a "use it or lose it" provision which necessitates caution in estimating reimbursable expenses for the plan year.
 For more detailed information, refer to www.ers.texas.gov.

 Health Savings Account (HSA).
 The HSA is part of the Consumer Directed HealthSelect.
 It helps employees save money to prepare for out-of-pocket costs.
 Limits for contributions are set annually by the IRS and depend on single or family coverage enrollment in Consumer Directed HealthSelect.
-The calendar year 2022 limit for individuals is $3,650 or $7,300 for family.
-The calendar year 2023 limit for individuals is $3,850 and $7,750 for family.
+The calendar year 2023 limit for individuals is $3,850 or $7,750 for family.
+The calendar year 2024 limit for individuals is $4,150 and $8,300 for family.
 Employees must be enrolled in Consumer Directed HealthSelect to open an HSA.
-Funds deposited into an HSA do not have a “use it or lose it” provision.
+Funds deposited into an HSA do not have a "use it or lose it" provision.
 The funds are accessible to the employee year after year for medical or dental expenses, even upon changing of employment.